googleson78/fp-pract1819/README.md

 Public methods are best, because others can also read discussions there.

-Your points on each homework and total points will be shown in a google doc, which doesn't exist as of yet.

 ### [Moodle course for homework hand in]

 ### [Google doc for grades and comments on homeworks (hover over your points)]